Rate-optimal and computationally efficient nonparametric estimation on the circle and the sphere: Conclusion

 We demonstrated a general methodology applicable to periodic and directional datasets and applied it in problems arising from zoology, climate science, seismology, and astronomy.
 These examples highlight the interpretability and computational advantages of working directly in the natural geometry of the data, rather than projecting it to Euclidean space.
 Our methodologies can be readily applied in a broad range of sciences.

 There are several natural directions for future research.
 One is the extension of the finite-order methodology to higher-dimensional spheres $\bS^d$, $d>2$, or other metric spaces associated with Laplacians with discrete spectrum as in \cite{CGKPP}.
-Another very natural direction is the study of adaptive adaptive estimators that do not rely on prior smoothness assumptions, something that is in our future agenda.
-Finally, Bayesian nonparametric models for directional data may provide a promising route for future research.
+Another natural direction is the use of cross-validation for data-driven selection of the bandwidth, which we plan to investigate in a future work.